SourceBoxGame/srceng-patcher/README.md

 We were just too dump to figure out build the app ourselves ¯\_(ツ)_/¯.

 # How to use
-Simply fork this repo and change `config.json` and `logo.png` files to your liking.
+Simply fork this repo, put your mods libraries in `lib/` and change `config.json` and `logo.png` files to your liking.
 Then run `patch.sh` shell script. `patch.sh` automatically downloads APKTool, official version of Source Engine launcher from nillerusr and Uber APK Patcher and removes them afterwards.

 # Example use cases
 - GitHub Actions/CI